Yogesh-Srinivas/FlashStore/IOSDev/Swift.md

 > - Use value types over reference types
 > - Use higher-order functions - Swift supports higher-order functions like map, filter, and reduce to make your code more expressive and functional
 > - Use Generics for Flexible Code
+> - Adding support for Apple Pencil double-taps (its easy)